Start a Career in Tech over 40 with Confidence

 Finding the time and the money to make a career change after 40

-A study by the Federal Reserve Board showed that more people in their 40s report having financial stress than any other age group.
+A study by the Federal Reserve Board showed that more people in their 40s report having financial stress than any other group.

 Time can be a scarce resource, too, especially if you’re working and taking care of children or adults.

 Being short on time and money is a challenge, but it’s not a barrier to making a career change.
-Many online courses are affordable and can be done on your schedule, plus you can start recouping your investment quickly by doing freelance projects.
+There are self-paced and affordable online courses, plus you can recoup your investment quickly through freelance projects.

 Dealing with imposter syndrome

-When I asked Skillcrush students in their 40s about their biggest challenge in making a career change, imposter syndrome was at the top of the list.
-Imposter syndrome is when you doubt that you’re able to do something, even though you have the skills for it.
-And sometimes it shows up as a voice that tells you no one else will believe you can accomplish something, even though you know that you can.
+When I asked Skillcrush students in their 40s and 50s about their biggest challenge to making a career change and the job search, imposter syndrome was at the top of the list.
+Imposter syndrome is when you doubt that you’re able to do something, even though you have the qualifications for it.
+And sometimes it shows up as a voice that tells you no one else will believe you can accomplish something, even though you know you can.

 You can experience imposter syndrome for lots of reasons, but changes in your job can easily cause you to feel inadequate.
-We base so much of our identity on our work and our success, it makes sense.
-And a lack of examples or role models that you can relate to can make it especially intimidating to imagine yourself in a new profession.
+We base so much of our identity on our work and our success; and it makes sense.

-It’s important to note that age discrimination can happen at any point in your career — in your 20s, you could be told you’re too young to get a promotion, while in your 40s you’re told you’re too old for a new role.
-But there is something especially painful and difficult about being undervalued because you are considered “too old.”
+It’s important to note that age discrimination can happen at any point in your career — in your 20s, you could be told you’re too young to get a promotion, while in your 40s, 50s, or 60s you’re told you’re too old for a new role.

 No matter what stereotypes might exist, age does not determine if someone will be good at a job or not.
-In fact, studies have shown that some skills, like memory, language, decision-making, and social and emotional skill, can become even stronger with age.
+In fact, studies have shown that some skills, like memory, language, decision-making, and social and emotional skill, can become even stronger as we grow older.